-SKA DS Risk Assessment: School operation from 1 September 2020 Issue 2.0 1/08/20 Page 31 of 49
+SKA DS Risk Assessment: School operation from 1 September 2020 Issue 3.0 1/08/20 Page 36 of 60

-Normal hygiene precautions (handwashing and use of gloves) are taken when administering first aid.
+Provision of first aid First aid treatment Pupils and Serious Qualified first aiders are available as required med med staff Where reasonably practicable we will ensure that opportunities for pupils to mix with pupils who are not in their group are limited during the administration of first aid. ium ium Normal hygiene precautions (handwashing and use of gloves) are taken when administering first aid.
 See below re: use of PPE and working in close proximity to an injured person.
-Administration of medication Illness or injury to those who are unable to access their medication Pupils and staff Fatal/ major School procedures for the administration of prescription and controlled medication will continue to apply.
-Parents have been advised that they must return any required medication to school; we will check that medication that has remained in school is still in date.
+Administration of medication Illness or injury to those who are unable to access their Pupils and staff Fatal/ major School procedures for the administration of prescription and controlled medication will continue to apply. med ium me ium medication Parents have been advised that they must return any required medication to school; we will check that medication that has remained in school is still in date.
 Parents have been advised where this is not the case.
 Staff will wear PPE whilst administering medication if it is not possible to maintain 2m social distancing.
 Pupils/ students with allergies and/or those requiring medication (including asthma inhalers) will be known to all staff and their requirements identified on class lists for each teaching group.
 EHC Plans or other relevant Healthcare Plans to be shared with staff responsible for each teaching group.
 Adrenaline Auto-injectors (AAI) and asthma inhalers to be easily accessible and their whereabouts known by staff and pupils.
 Pupils requiring these will be placed in a group with a member of staff who has had the relevant training to administer the AAI and recognise the signs of an allergic reaction/asthma attack.
 They accept that in an emergency the importance of immediate action to save life takes precedence over social distancing.
 We will provide refresher training for all staff re: the requirements for individual children with known allergies and ensure that those supervising groups of children at lunchtime are aware of the importance of avoiding cross contamination.
-Tables will be cleaned after lunch, rubbish disposed of and bin emptied to avoid allergens remaining in the classroom for longer than necessary. med ium med ium
+Tables will be cleaned after lunch, rubbish disposed of and bin emptied to avoid allergens remaining in the classroom for longer than necessary.